bachrc/rust-aws-lambda/README.md

 # AWS Lambda Rust Application Example

 This repository contains an architecture of an AWS Lambda Rust Application.
-This couldn't have been possible without the great article from (SilentByte)[https://silentbyte.com/writing-aws-lambda-functions-in-rust].
+This couldn't have been possible without the great article from [SilentByte](https://silentbyte.com/writing-aws-lambda-functions-in-rust).

+*To-do soon : Putting a good structure of tests*

 ## Architecture